FTLturtle/NaiveTicket/README.md

 this.name = petsName;

 2.20
-The problem is that you declare a new int price that is limited to the scope of the constructor method, and you assign ticketCost to that.
-Thus, the object field price is never set.
+The problem is that you declare a new local variable price (which has the same name as the field price), and you assign ticketCost to that variable instead of the field price.

 2.21
 They are exactly the same structure, just used to access different fields.